Top 7 Most Embarrassing Pregnancy Sex Issues (And How To Deal)

-They may look fantastically plump right now, but they hurt when he touches them, right?
+They may look fantastically plump right now, but they hurt when your partner touches them, right?
 Really early in pregnancy, your boobs start getting ready to make milk — and man, can that hurt.

-How to deal: Be honest and open with your guy about how uncomfortable it is.
-He’s going to have to keep his hands off (and you may want less, um, bouncing happening during the deed) for a little while.
+How to deal: Be honest and open with your partner about how uncomfortable it is.
+They may have to have to keep their hands off (and you may want less, um, bouncing happening during the deed) for a little while.
 “Whatever the issue is, it isn’t going to last forever,” reminds Steinhart.
 Many moms-to-be find the soreness goes away in the second trimester.
-(Of course, you might feel like you want hands off later on when you’re breastfeeding too, so the practice will be good for him.)
+(Of course, you might feel like you want hands off later on when you’re breastfeeding too, so the practice is a good idea.)